Sylvester Jasper

-Sylvester Alexander Enitombra Jasper (Силвестър Александър Енитомбра Джаспър; born 13 September 2001) is a professional footballer who plays as a forward for Serbian SuperLiga club Železničar Pančevo.
+Sylvester Alexander Enitombra Jasper (Силвестър Александър Енитомбра Джаспър; born 13 September 2001) is a professional footballer who plays as a forward for Belgian Pro League club Standard Liège.
 Born in England, he represented both his country of birth and Bulgaria at youth level.

 Club career

-Jasper started his youth career in Marek Dupnitsa from Bulgaria at the age of 8, where he trained for a few weeks, as he says in one interview, because of his uncle, an ex Marek Dupnitsa player.
-Then he continues at Queens Park Rangers aged 9 and moved to Fulham 2 years later.
+Jasper started his youth career at Bulgarian side Marek Dupnitsa at the age of 8, where he trained for a few weeks, as he says in one interview, because of his uncle, an ex-Marek player.
+Moving back to England, he joined Queens Park Rangers aged 9 and switched to Fulham 2 years later.
 In January 2020 he made his professional debut for the team in a FA Cup match against Manchester City.
 On 25 August 2020, Jasper signed his first professional contract with Fulham.

 On 4 August 2021, Jasper joined League Two side Colchester United on loan until January 2022.
 He made his debut from the bench on 7 August in Colchester's 0–0 draw with Carlisle United.

 On 31 January 2022, Jasper joined Scottish club Hibernian on loan for the rest of the season, which included an option to buy at the end of the season.
 Jasper made 16 appearances for Hibs during the loan, but they declined the option to sign him permanently.

 On 1 September 2022, Jasper signed for League One club Bristol Rovers on loan for the 2022–23 season.
 He made his debut two days later as a second-half substitute in a 2–2 draw with Morecambe.
 After being left out of the squad for a 2–2 draw against Plymouth Argyle, Rovers manager Joey Barton announced that Jasper was returning to Fulham due to him being unhappy with the amount of game time he has been given.

 On 5 April 2023, Jasper agreed to join Primeira Liga club Portimonense with the two clubs having agreed upon a compensation fee.

 On 2 October 2024, Jasper, now a free agent, signed a two-year deal with Ekstraklasa club Śląsk Wrocław with an option for another year.

 On 3 July 2025, Jasper joined Serbian SuperLiga side Železničar Pančevo on a two-year contract following the mutual termination of his contract with Śląsk Wrocław.

+After few days of speculation, on 31 July 2026 Jasper signed for Belgian Pro League club Standard Liège until June 2029.